developer-advocacy-dremio/dremio-cloud-dremioframe/docs/ai/overview.md

 -   **[SQL Optimization](optimization.md)**: Analyze query plans and suggest performance improvements.
 -   **[Interactive Chat](cli_chat.md)**: Converse with the agent directly from the CLI.

+**note:** this libraries embdedded agent is primarily meant as a code generation assist tool, not meant as an alternative to the integrated Dremio agent for deeper administration and natural language analytics.
+Login to your Dremio instance's UI to leverage integrated agent.

 ## Getting Started

 To use the AI features, you need to install the optional dependencies: